lumingzzz/TinyLIC/README.md

 Pytorch Implementation of our paper "High-Efficiency Lossy Image Coding Through Adaptive Neighborhood Information Aggregation"[[arXiv]](https://arxiv.org/abs/2204.11448).
 More details can be found at the [homepage](https://njuvision.github.io/TinyLIC/).

 ## News
+- __[22.12.16]__ The MS-SSIM optimized pretrained models and evaluation results are uploaded for reference.
 - __[22.11.09]__ We fix a bug for the implement of the multistage context model and the performance is improved slightly, the models are retrained and you need to download the new ones.
 - __[22.10.27]__ The latest version of our TinyLIC is released with more efficient network architecture in both transform and entropy coding modules.
 More details can be found in the paper.